servo/project/governance/ADMINISTRATORS.md

 The tokens should be generated from the @servo-bot user account - credentials are available on 1password.

 The tokens should be added to the upstream repository as secrets (e.g. `servo/servo`).
-Note: When regenerating tokens after expiration, it should be sufficient to hit the regenerate button, and update the secret name.
+Note: When regenerating tokens after expiration, it should be sufficient to hit the regenerate button, and update the secret value.
+Before regenerating, keep in mind that this immediately revokes the current token, so check for running actions before regenerating.
+For tokens that are used frequently it might makes sense to generate a new token, and revoke the old token only after updating the secret value.

 ### Token 1 (push branch to servo-bot fork)